oneapi-src/level-zero-spec/scripts/core/PROG.md

 @image latex core_driver.png

 ${"##"} Driver
-A driver represents an instance of a ${Xx} driver being loaded and initialized into the current process.
+A driver represents an instance of a ${OneApi} driver being loaded and initialized into the current process.
 - Only one instance of a driver per process can be loaded.
 - Multiple calls to ::${x}DriverInit are silently ignored.
 - A driver has minimal global state associated; only that which is sufficient for querying devices recognized by the driver.